barbedo/vivado-git/README.md

             └── ...
     ```

  3. Initiate the git repository with `git init` on the Tcl Console.
-This will create the repository, automatically change to your project directory (`C:/.../PROJECT_NAME`), generate the `.gitignore` file and stage it.
+This will create the repository, automatically change to your project directory (`PROJECT_NAME`), generate the `.gitignore` file and stage it.

  4. Stage your source files with `git add`.

  5. When you are done, `git commit` your project.
-A `PROJECT_NAME.tcl` script will be created in your `C:/.../PROJECT_NAME` folder and added to your commit.
+A `PROJECT_NAME.tcl` script will be created in your `PROJECT_NAME` folder and added to your commit.

  6. When opening the project after a cloning, do it by using `Tools -> Run Tcl Script...` and selecting the `PROJECT_NAME.tcl` file created earlier.
 This will regenerate the project so that you can continue working.